 Rib height should not be more than three times its thickness; multiple ribs can be used to give a greater degree of bending stiffness rather than using a tall rib.

 Ribs increase the bending stiffness of a part without the added thickness.
 This occurs by increasing the moment of inertia, thus increasing the bending stiffness.
-The equation for this is Bending Stiffness = E (young’s Modulus) x I (moment of inertia).
+This equation is Bending Stiffness = E (young’s Modulus) x I (moment of inertia).

 Rib height should not be more than 3x its thickness; multiple ribs can be used to give a greater degree of bending stiffness rather than using a tall rib.